 I am not able to fully identify the source of these trading frictions.
 Nonetheless, the paper then turns to some exploratory analysis trying to better understand the gap in adoption between farmer networks and door-to-door sales.
 I start by showing that some - but not all - of this adoption gap is explained by trading occurring more frequently within (and less frequently across) caste groups.
-Specifically, original recipients tended to exchange with farmers that belonged to their same subcaste or shared their same surname.
+Specifically, original recipients tended to exchange with farmers that belonged to their same sub-caste or shared their same surname.
 The random selection of original recipients allows for estimation of these effects.
 In my preferred specification, having the same surname as an additional original recipient results in an approximate doubling in the one-year probability of adoption.
 Similarly, being part of the same sub-caste as an additional recipient leads to an approximate 53 percent increase in adoption.
 I observe no such peer effects in villages where demand was revealed with door-to-door sales.
-In contrast to recent studies where network-based transactions resolve information asymmetries or provide enforcement of bilateral contracts (Anderson, 2011; Fisman, Paravisini, and Vig, 2017), the seed markets I study involve one-off transactions that minimize these issues of moral hazard and contract enforcement.
+In contrast to recent studies where networkbased transactions resolve information asymmetries or provide enforcement of bilateral contracts (Anderson, 2011; Fisman et al., 2017), the seed markets I study involve one-off transactions that minimize these issues of moral hazard and contract enforcement.
 It therefore seems unlikely that within-caste trading of seeds arise as a response to one of these market frictions.

 Recent work has emphasized the importance of caste for transacting in India.
 Nagavarapu and Sekhri (2016) show that poor households are more likely to obtain subsidized food grains when shopkeepers are part of their same caste.
-Similarly, Fisman, Paravisini, and Vig (2017) find that matches in caste between borrowers and lending agents increases credit uptake in Indian banks.
+Similarly, Fisman et al. (2017) find that matches in caste between borrowers and lending agents increases credit uptake in Indian banks.
 Anderson (2011) finds that rural groundwater markets are segmented by caste.
-Caste relationships also guide the provision of informal insurance (Mazzocco and Saini, 2012; Munshi and Rosenzweig, 2016).3 My finding adds to these and shows that within-caste trading partially explains why farmer-to-farmer exchange of seeds results in inefficiently low levels of technology adoption.
+Caste relationships also guide the provision of informal insurance (Mazzocco and Saini, 2012; Munshi and Rosenzweig, 2016).
+My finding adds to these and shows that withincaste trading partially explains why farmer-to-farmer exchange of seeds results in inefficiently low levels of technology adoption.

 Importantly, while trading frictions are less severe within these social groups, network relationships fail to explain the entire gap in adoption between the treatments.
-Even the farmers that are most connected to the original recipients - in terms of subcaste and surname associations are more likely to adopt in door-to-door sales compared to obtaining seeds from other villagers.
+Even the farmers that are most connected to the original recipients - in terms of subcaste and surname associations - are more likely to adopt in door-to-door sales compared to obtaining seeds from other villagers.
+Consequently, there must be other frictions that prevent farmer-to-farmer diffusion from achieving the same adoption as direct sales to farmers.